 On March 7, 1997, the Company acquired, through a limited partnership (the "Partnership") of which a subsidiary of the Company is the sole general partner, substantially all of the assets of Branch Properties, L.P. ("Branch"), a privately held real estate firm based in Atlanta, Georgia, pursuant to a Contribution Agreement and Plan of Reorganization dated February 10, 1997 (the "Contribution Agreement").
-The transactions contemplated by the Contribution Agreement (including those described below under "--Related Transactions") and the related exercise by Security Capital of participation rights (see "Capital Contribution from Security Capital") are referred to collectively as the "Transaction" or the "Branch Transaction."
-As initial consideration for the assets acquired from Branch, the Partnership issued 3,373,801 units of limited partnership interest (the "Units"), and the Company issued 155,797 shares of Common Stock in a private placement to Branch's partners.
-The Units are redeemable on a one-for-one basis for shares of Common Stock, subject to certain conditions.
+The transactions contemplated by the Contribution Agreement (including those described below under "--Related Transactions") are referred to collectively as the "Transaction" or the "Branch Transaction."
+As initial consideration for the assets acquired from Branch, the Partnership issued 3,373,801 units of limited partnership interest (the "Units"), and the Company issued 155,797 shares of Common Stock, in a private placement to Branch's partners.
+Units are redeemable on a one-for-one basis for shares of Common Stock, subject to certain conditions.
 See "--Redemption of Units for Common Stock."
-The Board of Directors is seeking shareholder approval for the issuance of shares of Common Stock in connection with the Transaction, pursuant to rules of the New York Stock Exchange (the "NYSE").
+The Board of Directors is seeking shareholder approval for the issuance of up to approximately 4,825,600 shares of Common Stock, \$0.01 par value, in connection with the Transaction, pursuant to rules of the New York Stock Exchange (the "NYSE").
+It is not possible to determine the exact number of shares issuable in connection with the Branch Transaction because a portion of such shares is tied to earn-outs described below.

 Paragraph 312.03 of the NYSE Listed Company Manual provides that shareholder approval is required prior to the issuance of common stock in certain instances, including when the number of shares of common stock to be issued in a transaction or series of transactions, other than a public offering for cash, would equal at least 20% of the number of shares of common stock outstanding before such issuance.
 The shares of Common Stock issued, or issuable upon redemption of the Units issued, at the initial closing with Branch (an aggregate of 3,529,598 shares), constituted approximately 32.4% of the shares of Common Stock outstanding immediately before such closing.
-The total number of shares issuable in connection with the Transaction, including two related transactions and the exercise by Security Capital of participation rights described below, pursuant to earn-outs described below and upon the redemption of Units at the election of the Unit holders, is estimated to be approximately 7,394,825 (collectively, the "Stock Issuances").
+The total number of shares issued or issuable in connection with the Transaction, including two related transactions described below, pursuant to earn-outs described below and upon the redemption of Units at the election of the Unit holders, is estimated to be approximately 4,825,600 (collectively, the "Stock Issuances").
 If the Company were to issue Common Stock in connection with the Transaction, including the redemption of Units, in excess of the 20% limitation without shareholder approval, the NYSE would have the authority to de-list the Common Stock from trading on the NYSE.
 Shareholder approval of the Stock Issuances is not required by Florida law or the Company's Articles of Incorporation or Bylaws.